microsoft/migrate-java-ee-app-to-azure-training/03-migrating-database/README.md

 change the deployment to point the JNDI entry to the new database.
 So in the following steps we will be changing the deployment to use the remote database.

-Please add the following XML snipet to the `<configuration>` block just before the end as denoted by `</configuration>` of the `azure-webapp-maven-plugin` plugin in the pom.xml file.
+Please add the following XML snippet to the `<configuration>` block just before the end as denoted by `</configuration>` of the `azure-webapp-maven-plugin` plugin in the pom.xml file.